-Companion Planting is my gardening buddy program!
+I love the concept of Companion Planting - it's my gardening buddy program.

 By doing a bit of planning, you can help your plants by: